webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 You now have a compatibility mode friendly `generateMips` which you could use in any of the examples on this site.
 It works on both core and compatibility mode.
+In compatibility mode you must pass in a `viewDimension`.
+In core WebGPU you can pass one in or not.
+It doesn't matter.

 # Minor limits and restrictions